-“No mate—it means the person will want a cut of my fucking throat—that jewellery store was one of the places that paid for protection.”
+“No mate—it means the person will want a cut of my fucking throat.
+The jewellery store was one of the places that paid for protection.”
 McQuade gulped more tea.
-“When I got released a couple of months ago I was taken on by one of the top players in Glasgow—Jazz doesn’t take kindly to being taken for a fucking idiot.”
+“When I got released a couple of months ago I was taken on by one of the main players in north Glasgow.
+Jazz doesn’t take kindly to being taken for a fucking idiot.”

 “Jazz?”
 Elliot spilt tea from his shaking mug, due to fear—not anger.
 “Jazz Armstrong … first name, Louis?”

 “Well done, Franny,” McQuade murmured with sarcasm.
-“I offered my services to Jazz and he doesn’t take fucking prisoners.”
+“I offered my services to Jazz, and he doesn’t take prisoners if his people fuck up.”